War Of The Worlds

-The game was produced by CRL in association with ORP and judging from the advert it was slated for release on a slew of platforms, but only seems to have made it out on the ZX Spectrum.
+The War of the Worlds was produced by CRL in association with ORP, and judging from the advert it was slated for release on a slew of platforms, but only seems to have made it out for the ZX Spectrum.

-The game itself is described as an arcade adventure game, and seems to mix the graphical text adventure format with basic arcade features.
+The game itself is described as an arcade adventure game, and seems to mix graphical text adventure format with basic arcade features.
 The spectrum version reminded every reviewer at Crash magazine of the game Valhalla.

 Well, in 2013 – programmer Jeff Lee got in touch and informed GTW64 that the game was cancelled in the Autumn of 1985.
-It is suggested that the game was cancelled after Jeff Wayne got cold feet after poor reviews of the Spectrum game.
-The game overall was to be a right to left scroller which used extended background mode and featured a warship sailing around the Kent coast to do battle with the tripods.
-There were to be other levels apparently – which may have been the arcade adventure elements.
+It is suggested that the game was indeed cancelled after Jeff Wayne got cold feet after poor reviews of the Spectrum game.

 Contributions: Andrew Fisher, Jay Derrett, Jeff Lee